Bridging Discrete and Backpropagation: Straight-Through and Beyond: Experiments

-\smallsection{Training Curve with Various $p$} Here, we take a closer look at the training curve.
-We first set the number of latent variables (i.e., $L$) as 128 and batch size as 256.
+\smallsection{Training Curve with Various $p$} We first set the number of latent variables (i.e., $L$) as 128 and batch size as 256.
 The training curve is visualized in Figure~\ref{fig:poly} for $p = 1.5$, $2$, and $3$.
-In all cases, \ours achieved near optimal performance and the best convergence speed.
-Meanwhile, we can observe that ST and GST-1.0 does not perform well in all three cases.
-The final performance of STGS and GR-MCK is close to ReinMax, while ReinMax still has a faster convergence speed.
-As a summary, we observe that ReinMax obtains faster and more stable convergence.
+In all cases, \ours achieved near-optimal performance and the best convergence speed.
+Meanwhile, we can observe that ST and GST-1.0 do not perform well in all three cases.
+Although the final performance of STGS and GR-MCK is close to ReinMax, ReinMax has a faster convergence speed.

-We also visualize the training curve for various batch sizes and latent space sizes in the Appendix (Figure~\ref{fig:poly_all_1.5}, \ref{fig:poly_all_2}, and \ref{fig:poly_all_3}), and similar phenomenon can be observed.
-It is worth mentioning that, although the REINFORCE algorithm works poorly with a large latent space, it outperforms all other methods on small-scale problems, i.e., when the number of latent dimensions is smaller than 4 or the size of the latent space is smaller than 16.
-We now proceed to more discussions on this topic.

-\smallsection{Impact of Latent Space Size and Batch Size} We utilize heatmaps to visualize the final performance of all six methods under different batch sizes and latent dimensions.
-The results for $p=2$ are shown in Figure~\ref{fig:poly_2_batch}.
-For REINFORCE, we can observe that although it has the potential to achieve the optimal performance for a small latent space, it requires a large batch size for large latent spaces (i.e., latent space has more than 16 different outcomes), which is consistent with the common wisdom that REINFORCE has a prohibitively high variance thus requiring a huge batch size.
-For all other methods, we observe that they are less sensitive to latent dimension, which verifies our intuition to leverage $\frac{\partial f(\vx)}{\partial \vx}$ to approximate the gradient.
-The results for $p=1.5$ and $3$ are shown in the Appendix (Figure~\ref{fig:poly_1.5_batch} and Figure~\ref{fig:poly_3_batch}) and similar observations can be found there.
-Comparing all methods on all three cases, \ours achieves superior performance.